-You can move your ship position to the current cursor position on any mode, within 75% of the available display area.
+You can move your ship position to the current cursor position on all modes except true motion, within 75% of the available display area.

 - 1. Press the OFF CENTER key several times until the off-center indication disappears. - 2.
 Put the cursor on the position where to off-center the display. - 3.
 Press the OFF CENTER key several times until the indication "OFFCENT(M)" appears.